How To Remember A Bunch Of Things Using A Memory Palace

 Then play with a friend and voila!

 You have built your own Memory Palace!
-Congratulations!

 You can extend or build on it by having different rooms to represent different stuff to remember